-directory The name of the directory where the files to exclude are stored.
+directory

-See also .
+The name of the directory where the source files to exclude are stored.
+See also Rules for specifying a filename or directory as parameters.

 Note that the string you specify can include the and ? characters, where matches any sequence of characters (including the empty sequence) and ? matches any single character.